Lori10/Grammer-Checker-Corrector-with-NgramLM-and-T5/README.md

 ## Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/Lori10/Banglore-House-Price-Prediction/issues) here by including your search query and the expected result
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/Lori10/Statistical-Grammer-Checker-FromScratch/issues) here by including your search query and the expected result

 ## Future Scope
+* Try other smoothing techniques.
-* Optimize Flask app.py Front End
+* Optimize Flask app.py Front End.